Continuing Education Activity

 Genetic testing is now available for the HFE gene associated with hemochromatosis.
 Mutations in this gene can occur in many different patterns.
-Patients with the C282Y/C282Y, H63D/H63D or C282Y/H63D pattern are most at risk for the disease.
-It is estimated that one million Caucasian Americans have the C282Y/C282Y inheritance pattern.
+Patients with the C282Y/C282Y, H63D/H63D, or C282Y/H63D pattern are most at risk for the disease.
+It is estimated that one million white Americans have the C282Y/C282Y inheritance pattern.

 Once the diagnosis of iron overload is established, more specific testing is directed depending on suspected organ involvement.

 Treatment / Management